Professional counseling & Consulting services available

 In her free time, she enjoys time with her family (her husband Gregg and two adult daughters,) water skiing year round, and anything else outdoors.

-*For the April 2018 trip, Jo will be available for medical/ psychiatric consultations in: Salatiga & Sentani
+*For the Nov.
+2018 trip, Jo will be available for medical/ psychiatric consultations and counseling in: Salatiga & Sentani.

 Rich Morey, Ph.D.

-Rich has been married for 31 years and has four adult kids.
-He recently retired from a large forensic psychiatric hospital in California where he worked as a supervising psychologist.
-Currently he focuses his work around a part-time counseling practice.
-Rich serves at global worker retreats (BREATHE; TRACTION) and he and his wife open their home to workers while they are on furlough in the States.
+Rich has been married for 30+ and has four launched kids.
+For 25 years he worked as a supervising psychologist at a large forensic psychiatric hospital in California.
+In that challenging environment Rich became well acquainted with assessing and treating severe mental illness.
+Currently he focuses his work around a part-time counseling practice in which he works with teenagers, individuals, couples, and families.
+Rich’s approach to helping others has been described as practical and problem-focused—-while also a bit unconventional and at times unorthodox.
+Rich serves annually at a global worker retreat (TRACTION) and he and his wife open their home to workers while they are on furlough in the States.

-For fun, Rich enjoys cycling, swimming, culinary adventures in the kitchen, and going to San Francisco Giants baseball games.
-During the past year Rich has been personally challenged to ponder and explore matters of soul, heart, and spirit as well as Sabbath rest.
+For fun, Rich enjoys cycling, swimming, hanging out with his adult kids, and going to San Francisco Giants baseball games.
+During recent years Rich has been personally challenged to ponder and explore matters connected to being more quiet, listening for God’s voice, being less hurried, and making space for Sabbath rest—this is all a work in progress.

-*For the April 2018 trip, Rich will be available for counseling appointments in: Salatiga & Sentani
+*For the Nov.
+2018 trip, Rich will be available for counseling appointments in: Salatiga, Denpasar & Makassar.

 Donny Valliere, MA, LMFT